Tech-Returners-Project-Team/tr-final-project-backend/README.md

 # Tripspiration Application - Backend
 This is the back end of a Tripspiration Application, built throughout the Tech Returners Your Journey Into Tech course.
-It is consumed by a front end React application, available [here] (https://github.com/Tech-Returners-Project-Team/tr-final-project-frontend)
+It is consumed by a front end React application, available at: https://github.com/Tech-Returners-Project-Team/tr-final-project-frontend

+The hosted version of the application is available here: https://tech-returners-project-team.github.io/tr-final-project-frontend/

 ## Technology Used